cshuptrine/nyckle-website-new/_posts/2023-01-17-what-features-does-your-manual-content-moderation-tool-need.md

 title: "What Features Does Your Manual Content Moderation Tool Need? "
 date: 2023-01-16
 author: dan
-seo_title: Important Features of a Manual Content Moderation Tool
 summary: Automated content moderation helps you review large volumes of UGC quickly and efficiently.
 But even the most sophisticated tools aren’t perfect and still require some level of manual review.
 We outline the features to consider adding to your manual content moderation tool.
-seo_description: Even the most sophisticated content moderation tools aren't perfect solutions and require some level of manual review.
+description: Even the most sophisticated content moderation tools aren't perfect solutions and require some level of manual review.
 We outline important manual review features.
-og_image: /blog/images/manual-content-moderation-tool-header.jpg
+image: /blog/images/manual-content-moderation-tool-header.webp
-og_image_alt: Important features of a content moderation tool
+image_alt: Important features of a content moderation tool
 ---

 If you have user-generated content (UGC) on your platform, then you have a [content moderation problem](https://www.nyckel.com/blog/what-is-content-moderation/).
 Moderating UGC may be a future problem, or it may be a now problem, but you will need to solve it at some point if your company wants to grow.